grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [ ] A scene where he is reading The Recognitions (describe cover, not name title.)
 * [ ] Maybe have Bastian decorating his quarters with plants?
 	* Maybe plants should be Gregory, to round outhis character more, and have something to reference him by later in the book
+	* Maybe not?
+Maybe the idea is that nature is out there in the water, not in the sub? since it is a human machine
 	* [ ] Ask A what plants could actually grow on a sub
 	* pot?
 See note on motivating Shakes
 * [ ] make sure you only explain active sonar once